Your palms start to sweat.

 And that’s what you can learn how to do here.

 I've based suggested responses on the principles outlined in Do It Tomorrow, Mark Forster's time management book which is the best I've come across.
-The reviews suggest other people feel the same.

 There's no point in giving you the specific answers - an employer will soon know if you are spouting someone else's words.